Jakub Haberfeld

-Jakub Haberfeld (original spelling: Jakób Haberfeld or Jakob Haberfeld) – one of the oldest Polish alcohol factiories, founded in 1804 in Oświęcim producing vodka and liqueurs.
+Jakub Haberfeld (original spelling: Jakób Haberfeld or Jakob Haberfeld) – one of the oldest Polish alcohol factories, founded in 1804 in Oświęcim producing vodka and liqueurs.
 The company was reactivated in June 2019.

 History

 The Haberfeld family settled in Oświęcim in the second half of the XVIIIth century.
 Jakub, son of Simon and Jacheta, founded in 1804 the Factory of Vodka and Liqueurs.
 After his death, the business was inherited by his son, also Jakub (1839–1904).
 In 1906, Emil Haberfeld became the new owner.
 The Haberfelds were a progressive Jewish family who were involved in social life; many served on the town council and participated in charity initiatives.

 At the turn of the 19th and 20th centuries, the factory poured beer for the Jan Götz brewery in Okocim.
 From around 1906 until the end of the interwar period, it partnered with the Żywiec Brewery.
 At the beginning of the 20th century, the factory expanded and obtained new buildings, including spaces in the Oświęcim castle bought by the family from the city, chiefly warehouses.